Feb 2, 2026

 Many general software agencies list XR as a service, but treat it as a secondary capability.

 This fails because Mixed Reality requires specialized knowledge in spatial computing, real-time 3D engines, and hardware constraints.
-Generalist teams often lack experience with SLAM, anchoring, occlusion, and passthrough optimization.
+Generalist teams often lack foundational understanding of the technology and treat the design and implementation process as if these were web or mobile applications.

 Projects are frequently staffed with developers learning MR concepts during delivery, transferring risk directly to the client.